Hanuman Beniwal: Electoral performance

-Beniwal contested his maiden assembly election in 2003 on ticket of Indian National Lok Dal (INLD), then he contested the 2008 assembly election on Bharatiya Janata Party (BJP) ticket.
+Beniwal first contested an assembly election in 2003 on ticket of Indian National Lok Dal (INLD), later contesting the 2008 assembly election as a Bharatiya Janata Party (BJP) candidate.
 After being suspended from the BJP, Beniwal contested the 2013 assembly election and 2014 general elections as an Independent candidate.
 Later he founded his own party on the eve of 2018 Rajasthan Assembly elections and since then he contested all elections under RLP banner.